Frictionless Growth Challenge catchup post

 Hi,

-Have you ever screamed into the heavens “Why is this so hard?”
+Have you ever gotten frustrated with your business and screamed into the heavens “Why is this so hard?”

-Who am I kidding.
-You are a writer.
-Of course you have, and you probably translated that in your head to “Why can’t this be easy?”
+Who am I kidding?
+You’re here, so of course you have…and you probably translated that in your head to “Why can’t this be easy?”

-This challenge is about finding the path of least friction in your creative business that creates meaningful progress without unnecessary suffering.
+This challenge is about finding the path of least friction in your business.
+This is the avenue that creates the most meaningful progress while eliminating the most unnecessary suffering.

 Frictionless growth doesn’t mean effortless.
-It means aligned.
-It means you’re not constantly swimming upstream.
+It means aligned work where it doesn’t feel like you’re constantly swimming upstream.
 It means the work still takes energy, but it finally goes somewhere.

-Today’s task: Think back to one time in your author career that felt easeful.
-Not easy.
-But alive.
+Today’s task: Think back to one time when working on your business felt easeful.

 What were you doing?